 - Your word I have treasured in my heart,

-Let us live in gratitude for His creative work in our hearts as we depend on His Holy Spirit to work through His Word, that we would “not be conformed to this world, but be transformed by the renewing of your mind.”
-[Romans 12:2]
+Let us live in gratitude for His creative work in our hearts by the precious blood of Jesus as we depend upon His Holy Spirit to work through His Word, that we would “not be conformed to this world, but be transformed by the renewing of [our] mind,” (Romans 12:2).

-Let us daily pray and ask Him Who Looks at the Heart to transform us that we would guard our hearts as we seek Him in His Word and grow in faith to love Him with all our hearts.
+Let us daily pray and ask Him Who Looks at the Heart to transform us, that we would guard our hearts as we seek Him in His Word, and thereby grow in faith to love Him with all our hearts.